MarSonyTM/42ViennaComonCore/ft_irc/README.md

 JOIN #secretchannel wrongkey
 # Expected: Error 475 - Cannot join channel (+k) - bad key

+# Set a channel topic (as operator)
+TOPIC #testchannel :Welcome to the test channel!
+# Expected: Topic change broadcast to channel

+# View channel topic
+TOPIC #testchannel
+# Expected: RPL_TOPIC (332) with the current topic

-# Try to kick someone without operator status (should fail)
+# Try to set topic without operator status
-KICK #testchannel operator :trying to kick you
+TOPIC #testchannel :This should fail
 # Expected: Error 482 - Not channel operator

+# Try to view topic without joining
+TOPIC #testchannel
+# Expected: Error 442 - You're not on that channel

 # Kick someone as operator
 KICK #testchannel target :you are kicked